In my previous post (Autopilot FAQs), I tried to clarify the general misconceptions and give a clear overview of Windows Autopilot.

 User-Driven

-For user-driven mode, when the Device starts OOBE setup and gets connected to the network, it checks with Autopilot service for status and gets the profile downloaded accordingly.
+For user-driven mode, when the Device starts OOBE setup and connects to the network, it checks with the Autopilot service for status and downloads the profile accordingly.

 Because of this, you will still get the custom Azure sign-in page as pre-negotiated.